Mandau Coexecutives Logo

 Case Study X - The Startup

-Startup X spun off from a top-15 commercial contractor to reduce costs and friction in repetitive building operations.
-Its original monolithic .NET platform reached $1M ARR, but the back-end was limited and the dated UI no longer reflected a future-facing product.
-New leadership concluded that only a full rebuild on open-source microservices could unlock exponential growth to match the market opportunity.
+Award-winning startup X spun off from a top-15 commercial contractor to reduce costs and friction in repetitive building operations.
+Its original monolithic .NET platform reached meaningful ARR, but the back-end was limited and the dated UI no longer reflected a future-facing product.
+New leadership concluded that only a full rewrite on open-source microservices could unlock exponential growth to match the market opportunity.

 The legacy system was pushed into maintenance mode, leaving software capability stagnant even as customer needs accelerated.
 Meanwhile, the new product was being developed at a blistering pace but required different data models and user experience.
 Customers faced complex migrations, while the engineering team found itself trapped in an endless pursuit of functional parity.
 The company doubled headcount to maintain both systems, but siloed teams struggled to coordinate and resources were diluted further by shifting product visions and lengthy, adjacent market experiments.